Regulatory Reporting | ASIC Transaction Reporting

 About ASIC Derivative Transaction Reporting

-ASIC's primary objective is to collect detailed data on OTC derivative transactions to monitor systemic risk, detect potential market abuse, and support informed policymaking.
-The reporting framework encompasses a broad range of derivatives, including interest rate, credit, equity, foreign exchange, and commodity derivatives and captures a significant portion of Australia’s financial markets.
+ASIC's primary objective via the transaction reporting regime is to collect detailed data on OTC derivative transactions to monitor systemic risk, detect potential market abuse, and support informed policymaking.
+The regime encompasses interest rate, credit, equity, foreign exchange, and commodity derivatives.

 Rely On Qomply To Help